-A TMP would provide a bridge between the policy framework adopted within the Circulation Element and project-level efforts to modify the transportation network within Menlo Park.
-Broadly, it provides the ability to identify appropriate projects to enhance the transportation network, conduct community engagement to ensure such projects meet the communities’ goals and values, and prioritize projects based on need for implementation.
-The TMP, when completed, would provide a detailed vision, set goals and performance metrics for network performance, and outline an implementation strategy for both improvements to be implemented locally and for local contributions towards regional improvements.
+The City is kicking off efforts to develop its first Transportation Master Plan.The Transportation Master Plan would provide the ability to identify appropriate projects to enhance the transportation network, conduct community engagement to ensure such projects meet the communities’ goals and values, and prioritize projects based on need for implementation.
+The Transportation Master Plan, when completed, would provide a detailed vision, set goals and performance metrics for network performance, and outline an implementation strategy for both improvements to be implemented locally and for local contributions towards regional improvements.
 It will serve as an update to the City’s Bicycle and Sidewalk Plans.
-Following development of the Master Plan, the TIF program update would provide a mechanism to modernize the City’s fee program to collect funds towards construction of the improvements identified and prioritized in the Master Plan.
+Following development of the Master Plan, the Transportation Impact Fee program update would provide a mechanism to modernize the City’s fee program to collect funds towards construction of the improvements identified and prioritized in the Master Plan.

 The Transportation Master Plan, however, is not designed to identify specific solutions to individual neighborhood cut-through traffic concerns, specific Safe Routes to School infrastructure plans, or provide detailed engineering designs of the improvements that will be identified in the Plan.
 These efforts would be prioritized in the Plan for future work efforts and through current projects such as Willows Neighborhood Complete Streets.

 A consultant team has been hired to prepare the Transportation Master Plan and update the Transportation Impact Fee program.
 An online open house and survey was recently conducted to gather input from the community about how the City should prioritize transportation improvements.
 A second online open house and community meeting are planned as part of the project.